yinyangsammy/snapshot-location-assessment/README.md

 <h3 align="center"><img src="assets/readme/hotel-zoom.png"></h3>

-#### 5) There is then the option to choose from different amenity buttons within the place-container besides the hotel container
+#### 5) There is then the option to choose from different amenity buttons within the place-container besides the hotel container.

 <h3 align="center"><img src="assets/readme/amenity-buttons-table.png"></h3>